atomone-hub/govgen-validators/govgen-1/S16ResearchVentures.md

 -  Vina: Operation Lead
    Discord: vk_s16

-**Link to your main social accounts**
+**Link to your main social accounts**:

 Twitter: @S16RV

-**Unique validator key to submit (from Cosmos Hub)**
+**Unique validator key to submit (from Cosmos Hub)**:

 cosmosvaloper1uhnsxv6m83jj3328mhrql7yax3nge5svrv6t6c

-**Region you and/or your validator is based (country)**
+**Region you and/or your validator is based (country)**:

 Indonesia

 **Must replicate, understand, and validate the genesis distribution.
-(See https://github.com/atomone-hub/genesis/pull/65#pullrequestreview-1775992431)**
+(See https://github.com/atomone-hub/genesis/pull/65#pullrequestreview-1775992431)**:

 Acknowledged

-**Must contribute to the above to prove understanding of it by contributing to the code or creating a PR/PRs**
+**Must contribute to the above to prove understanding of it by contributing to the code or creating a PR/PRs**:

 Acknowledged

-**Must adhere to a global decentralization mandate and if required to cooperate in translation for an efficient global reach**
+**Must adhere to a global decentralization mandate and if required to cooperate in translation for an efficient global reach**:

 Acknowledged

 **Must provide Transparency disclosures of associations among validators.
-(Also see Validators and KYC #75)**
+(Also see Validators and KYC #75)**:

 Acknowledged

 **The Community will put together best practices for KYC-ing and approving validator submissions.
-The conversation can be followed here: (Validators and KYC #75))**
+The conversation can be followed here: (Validators and KYC #75))**:

 Acknowledged